wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

    <ul><pre><strong>python api-sample.py
    </strong></pre></ul>

-There are hard-coded defaults for each feature flag.
+No parameters need to be specified because the program has hard-coded defaults for each feature flag, with ALL features enabled.
+The default sample output:
-So that no feature flag needs to be specified, by default ALL features are enabled.
-However:

-   * <tt>show_verbose</tt> is enabled by default.
-   * <tt>show_trace</tt> is NOT enabled so you're not overwhelmed.
-   <br /><br />

-Sample output:

 <pre>*** env_path LOCALE 'en_EN' overrides OS LOCALE ('en_US', 'UTF-8')
 &nbsp;